phcp-tech/common-template-react/README.md

 A production-ready React frontend template with multi-locale support (zh-Hans / en-US), dark mode, PWA, locale-prefixed routing, and legal pages.

-Extracted from [knowledge-hkc-web](../knowledge-hkc-web).
 The `core/` layer is fully portable — zero business-domain coupling, copy it to any new project.

 ## Stack